 Highlighted resource: ICPSR

 ICPSR is a major US-based archive containing more than 250,000 files of research in the social and behavioural sciences.
-It also hosts a range of special collections for government data, listed below.
+It also hosts a range of special collections.
 Accessing ICPSR requires creation of an account using your U of T email address.
-You must be at an on-campus computer when you first register for your account; after the account is set up you can access ICPSR from anywhere.
+You must be at an on-campus computer (or conntected to utorvpn) when you first register for your account; after the account is set up you can access ICPSR from anywhere.

-- National Archive of Criminal Justice Data (via ICPSR).
-Provides access to the National Crime Victimization Survey, the National Incident-Based Reporting System, FBI Uniform Crime Reporting, Annual Parole Survey and more.
+- National Archive of Criminal Justice Data.
+Provides access to the National Crime Victimization Survey, the National Incident-Based Reporting System, FBI Uniform Crime Reporting, Annual Parole Survey and more

 - Census and American Community Survey.
 Census Bureau.
 Public use microdata files.
 These differ from IPUMS versions as they have not been harmonized over time.